Home » Drink Recipes » 5-Minute Blackberry Bourbon Smash (No Simple Syrup)

 We are a participant in the Amazon Services LLC Associates Program.
 As an Amazon Associate I earn from qualifying purchases.
 Check out my Amazon Bar Tools Shop to see all my recommended tools

-To make this blackberry cocktail at home, you’ll need a couple of special tools, a cocktail shaker, strainer, and muddler.
-If you make cocktails often, you should have these in your collection already, but if not, I’ll go over them briefly.
+To make this blackberry cocktail at home, you’ll need a couple of special tools: a cocktail shaker, strainer, and muddler.
+If you make cocktails often, you should already have these in your collection.
+You’ll also need a jigger or liquid measuring cup and a glass that will hold around 12 ounces.

-Let’s start with the cocktail shaker.
-A necessity for all shaken cocktails, like a raspberry mojito, a cocktail shaker allows you to quickly incorporate and rapidly chill your ingredients.
-Shaped like a large glass with a fitted lid, they are most often made of metal, which better conducts the cold, but my current favorite is a glass version with built-in measurements and a lid that doesn’t stick.
+Cocktail shaker.
+A necessity for all shaken cocktails, a cocktail shaker allows you to incorporate and rapidly chill your ingredients quickly.
+Shaped like a large glass with a fitted lid, they are often made of metal, which better conducts the cold, but my current favorite is a glass version with built-in measurements and a lid that doesn’t stick.

-Often sold as a set with a shaker is our second tool: the cocktail strainer.
-The strainer fits just inside the rim of the shaker, allowing you to pour out the liquid and leave any solids behind.
+Cocktail strainer.
+Often sold as a set with a shaker, the strainer fits just inside the rim of the shaker, allowing you to pour out the liquid and leave any solids behind.
 Great for filtering out the citrus rinds in a Cadillac margarita, in this cocktail, the strainer helps remove the basil, lime, and hunks of blackberry that, even when muddled, don’t break up completely.

-Which brings us to the muddler.
-The muddler is long enough to comfortably reach the bottom of a shaker or glass.
+Cocktail muddler.
+A muddler is a tall cylinder about an inch wide, typically made of metal or wood.
+It should be long enough to comfortably reach the bottom of a shaker or glass.
 It lets you press out the juices and oils of fruits, herbs, and other aromatics.
 A requirement for making a mint julep, the muddler is kind of like the pestle part of a mortar and pestle.

 Blackberry Bourbon Smash Ingredients

 With seven ingredients, including the ice, this blackberry cocktail may seem like a lot, but I promise it’s uncomplicated and easy to throw together in just five minutes.
 What makes it better is that all the ingredients are easy to source any time of the year.
-In fact, they are things that I keep in my kitchen on a regular basis.
+Two ingredients make this cocktail unique: the frozen blackberries and the sugar.

 How to Make a Blackberry Bourbon Smash